-When it comes to foam, the buying process is really simple.
-All you need to know is the foam type for your project, its dimensions, and its firmness.
+When it comes to foam, the buying process is simple.
 However, there can be potential confusion when it comes to a foam’s density, weight, and firmness.
 From a basic perspective, these three terms are understood.
 However, when applied to the foam industry, the meanings of these terms can be altered to better fit the needs of the industry.
 As such, there can be some questions and misunderstandings as to what these terms mean along with their relationship and differences.
 This article is intended to alleviate any questions and misunderstandings that you may have.

 Foam density is the mass of a foam’s material within a cubic foot.
 The denser the foam, the more compact the foam material is.
 This, in turn, makes the foam heavier.
 A foam’s density is characterized by pounds and is determined by taking its mass and dividing it by its unit volume.

 Let’s use an example.
 In the foam industry, foam is measured in pounds per cubic foot.
 As such, we take a cubic foot of Memory foam and measure it out.
 It weighs 3 lbs.
 This 3 lbs. foam weight is then divided by its unit volume – in this case, 1 cubic foot.
 3 divided by 1 equals 3.
 As such, the memory foams density is 3 lbs.